Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

 The budgeting process builds the foundation for cost control.
 It helps you identify business expenses and serves as the starting point for relevant action.
 For example, you can think of cutting down infrastructure expenditures or vendor negotiations to optimize raw materials costs.

-Budget is a valuable benchmarking tool for your business performance.
-You can use the budget figures to monitor and compare the performance yearly, quarterly, or even monthly.
+Budgets are a valuable benchmarking tool for your business performance.
+You can use the budget figures to monitor and compare performance yearly, quarterly, or even monthly.

-Budget is also an excellent tool to gain new financial opportunities.
+Budgeting is also an excellent tool for gaining new financial opportunities.
 The budget figures indicate your business’s growth potential.
-It helps you back your pitch with data to convince investors for funds.
+It helps you back up your pitch with data to convince investors to invest.

-Before moving on to the steps to create your budget, let’s get you familiar with the fundamentals to base your budget on.
+Before moving on to the steps to creating your budget, let’s get you familiar with the fundamentals to base your budget on.

 Determine the budget type